Geometric Foundation of Nonequilibrium Transport: A Minkowski Embedding of Markov Dynamics: Context and objectives

 \section{Context and objectives}

-To gain insight into a system's dynamical and thermodynamical properties, it is crucial to understand their variations across the parameter space.
-For Markov models, however, the space of parameters has no obvious intrinsic structure.
+Many biological, chemical and physical mesoscale systems are well-described by a Markov dynamics \cite{NP77, H05}.
+To gain insight into their dynamical and thermodynamical properties, it is crucial to understand their variations across the parameter space.
+However, the space of Markov models has no obvious intrinsic structure.
 For example, multiple combinations of parameters can lead to the same affinities and currents, creating ambiguity and arbitrariness in their nonequilibrium response \cite{H05, A24}.
 Analysis of parameter sensitivity also shows that most models are 'sloppy', in the sense that they have a hierarchy of eigenvalues spanning multiple scales \cite{GEA07, MEA13}.

-One approach to tackle these challenges is through the lens of stochastic thermodynamics.
-In stochastic thermodynamics, the (thermo)dynamical properties of the system are examined as parameters are varied \cite{AE24, FE23}.
+Information geometry offers a lens to address these challenges.
+In information geometry, the space of parameters (e.g., for probability distributions or Markov dynamics) is analyzed by introducing a divergence as a measure of the separation between models \cite{N05, A16}.
 In the linear regime, the parameter space has a natural structure based on the Fisher information metric, which is linked to equilibrium fluctuations \cite{SC12, ZS12}.

-Outside the linear regime, however, the structure of the parameter space and its connections to thermodynamics has remained largely unexplored.
+Outside the linear regime, however, the structure of the parameter space and its connection to thermodynamics has remained largely unexplored.
 One notable exception are dynamical equivalence classes, which provide a 'hidden' structure in the parameter space induced by their transport properties \cite{A12}.
-These equivalence classes uniquely characterize the nonquilibrium conditions and parameters of the system, providing a well-defined and symmetric nonequilibrium theory \cite{A22}.
+These equivalence classes uniquely characterize the nonquilibrium conditions and parameters of the system, providing a well-defined and symmetric nonequilibrium theory \cite{A22, A25}.

-Another important angle to study the space of parameters is through the lens of information geometry.
-In information geometry, the space of parameters (e.g., for probability distributions or Markov dynamics) is analyzed by introducing a divergence as a measure of the separation between models \cite{N05, A16}.
-In this context, Teoh et al. demonstrated that the symmetrized Kullback-Leibler divergence plays a special role in vizualizing probabilistic models \cite{QCS19, TQS20}.
-The symmetrized KL divergence induces a Minkowksi structure in the space of probabilistic models which preserves the 'distance' between models.
+In a different context, Teoh et al. demonstrated that the symmetrized Kullback-Leibler divergence plays a special role in vizualizing probabilistic models \cite{QCS19, TQS20}.
+The symmetrized KL divergence induces a Minkowksi structure that preserves the distance between distributions.
+This approach was used to analyze the distributions of states in systems such as ideal gases and 2-dimensional Ising models.